py2ai/py2ai.github.io/_posts/2021-12-12-Test-your-audible-frequencies-with-Python.md

 categories: [tutorial]
 featured-img: 2021-12-24-20000Hz
 mathjax: true
-summary: A quick tutorial to generate audio tones of various frequencies and plot FFT
+description: A quick tutorial to generate audio tones of various frequencies and plot FFT
 ---

 Hi friends, this tutorial is about generating audio tones of various frequencies and saving the FFT plots for each frequency.
 We will use `pygame` library to generate our